dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 [GitHub - diego-treitos/linux-smart-enumeration: Linux enumeration tool for pentesting and CTFs with verbosity levels](https://github.com/diego-treitos/linux-smart-enumeration)

-Lets use linpeas.sh and see if we able to find the same vulnerabilities on the system.
+Let's use linpeas.sh and see if we can find the same vulnerabilities in the system.

 ![LinPeas Output 1](images/thm-linux-privesc/target-osint-1.png)